KiryiMONZTA/minifyi/README.md

 ### Parameters
 **CONFIGFILEPATH**
-Optional filepath to your [configuration file](#configuration-file).
+Optional absolute filepath to your [configuration file](#configuration-file).
 Default is `config.txt`.
 Must end with `.txt`

 **RESULTFILEPATH**
-Optional filepath to your resulting merged and minified CSS file.
+Optional absolute filepath to your resulting merged and minified CSS file.
 Must end with `.css`.
 Default is `style.min.css`.

 ## Configuration File
 Create a simple text file `{NAME}.txt`.
 Then add each of your CSS file's full filepaths to it - one per line.
 Each file must be plain CSS with file extension `.css`.
+The order of the files is the order the rules get applied.